pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 **What is the timeline for upcoming features in PowerPoint?
 There’s a lot in Excel but can’t be done in Word or PowerPoint.
 The developer feedback and ideas forum doesn’t get much attention.
 Could there be more effort in this review?**

 Thank you for that feedback.
 There are currently a number of features currently being worked on in PowerPoint, if you have an feature requests you would like to see soon please fill out this [survey](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR5oYVeF9pExPnSjEMUhVOIdUQTY1NFU4TEFQMUxRSE1VRlVDNUhXU1AwTy4u)

 **Is there a timeline for when Outlook Mobile (on iOS and Android) will support compose mode for Office add-ins, and further when the on-send event will be supported?
 Currently only read-mode is supported for Outlook add-ins and this has been the state for many years now, but our add-in is essentially for compliance measures to ensure all sent messages include some extra input/metadata from the sender.**

 We have been getting questions on on-send support for mobile quite frequently now.
 This feature will be looked into once we are able to finish delivering other features that on-send would build upon.

-**Is there an API or access point where we can call how many seats have been provisioned for an Office Add-in by the 365 Administrator?
-Say a company has 25 seats but authorizes only 5 for my add-in - is there a way for the add-in developer to know that?
-Please note that we do not have a SaaS application, just an Office Store add-in.**

-Still tracking down answer.

 **We just saw that PowerPoint desktop client now supports PowerPoint API1.5 with the semi-annual channel.
 We tried the PowerPoint web client and it still does not.
 Will that be rolling out soon to keep up with desktop client?**